 - Whiteboards: animation present a hand drawing simple illustrations on a whiteboard

-Hand-drawn animations, or the traditional cartoons you see on Cartoon Network, are not so common in eLearning industry.
-They require the animators to draw every frame of the scene, which means 15-24 frames for one second depending on the quality of the video.
+Hand-drawn animations, require the animators to draw every frame of the scene, which means 15-24 frames for one second depending on the quality of the video.
 The more frame we create, the smoother the video becomes.
-A training program may need a series of animated educational videos.
+Not like a one-off animation video for a marketing project, a training program may need a series of animated educational videos.
 It could be costly and time-consuming to produce one minute of animation, let alone a series.

-Comparing 2D vs 3D animation, I would just refer 2D animations as motion graphics and whiteboard animations, and 3D animations as digital 3D videos.
-They are the most common in eLearning industry.
+Comparing 2D vs 3D animation, I would just refer to 2D animations as motion graphics and whiteboard animations, and 3D animations as digital 3D videos.
+They are the most common in the eLearning industry and marketing.
 In the case of 2D, hand-drawn animations come as unnecessarily costly and time-consuming.
-On the other hand, 3D videos with interactive elements are less practical for average educational institutions.
+On the other hand, 3D videos with interactive elements are less practical.

-2D and 3D animations serve the same function of improving the engagement and learning outcomes in education.
+2D and 3D animations serve the same function of improving engagement and learning outcomes in education.

 We need animated videos to explain the complicated process that either is too visually disturbing or cannot be seen by naked eyes.
 It is vital for courses like medical training since they require accurate details to help learners understand the context to the fullest.
 When it comes to a matter of life and death, we can hardly allow the misconception.

 And watching animation is fun.
-Educational animations, in both 2D and 3D style, give us a more enjoyable and beautiful learning experience.
+Educational animations, in both 2D and 3D styles, give us a more enjoyable and beautiful learning experience.
 With sounds and visuals, they intermediately grab the learners’ attention.
-In eLearning, students have better management of their time, place and pace studying.
-It is such a double-edged sword since the full control requires more discipline as well as motivation.
+In eLearning, students have better management of their time, place, and pace of studying.
+It is such a double-edged sword since full control requires more discipline as well as motivation.
 Animations play a crucial role in eLearning as both an explainer and an engager.

 1. The time